usnistgov/oscal-tools/csx/readme.md

 ### Baseline Reviewer

-- test and write up readme
+- retest and write up readme

 ### Format Converter

-- test and write up readme
+- retest and write up readme
 - extend to support profile

 ### Import Examiner

-- test and write up readme
+- retest and write up readme

 ### Validator

-- test and write up readme
+- retest and write up readme
 - extend to support other models?

+### OSCAL Mapper

+Reads spreadsheet (ODS) in, emits OSCAL

+user designs an (XML) template with queries into the spreadsheet an XSLT is derived from this and executed over the spreadsheet contents emitting the required XML which can be saved

 ### Further demos

-See project directories for more, including a next-gen Baseline Composer (building on the Reviewer) that accepts spreadsheet inputs.
+See project directories for more....

 ### Ideas